-If you’re in the mood for something fishy or seafood-like, but none of the usual options (crab, shrimp, salmon, etc.) sound good, give these crawfish recipes a try instead.
+If you’re in the mood for something unique, give these crawfish recipes a try.

 While crawfish, also called crawdads or crayfish, aren’t technically “sea” food, they’ll have a similar taste.